 Pacific Asia Museum, Asian art museum in Pasadena, United States.

-The building was constructed in 1926 by Grace Nicholson as a center for Asian art.
-After she donated it to Pasadena in 1943, the space eventually became a public museum that opened officially in 1971.
+The building was constructed in 1926 by Grace Nicholson, a dealer of Asian art, who wanted a dedicated space for her collection and her trade.
+After she donated it to the city of Pasadena in 1943, the space was eventually converted into a public museum that opened in 1971.

 The community of curious travelers